 About a day or two before Thanksgiving or Christmas dinner I start making my own homemade broth.
 It makes it smell like a holiday dinner!

 And, it gets me in the holiday spirit.
-This is the broth that I love to use.
 The extra time it takes to make your own broth is so worth it!
 The food tastes richer and yummier.

 And, it helps me to clear out the fridge and the freezer of all those veggie bits, making more room for the prepared dishes (it’s like a win-win!).